-When you're pregnant, especially in the later months, you get used to all of the aches and pains that come with it.
+When you’re pregnant with twins, especially in the later months, you get used to all of the aches and pains that come with it.
 Especially as time passes and you start to put on a little bit of baby weight.
 Your joints will ache, your back hurts, your knees and feet are agony even to stand on.
-It's time to buy the best shoes for pregnancy.
+It’s time to buy the best shoes for pregnancy.

 There’s a lot of solid shoes out there that are really good for support, and whilst there aren’t any specific pregnancy shoes out there (if there are, please let us know about them!) if you look around you can find shoes that you all the support and comfort you need in this trying time.